tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 + 3.2: and, your Fragment Shader will output the (interpolated) position of the Fragment.
 The position has to be passed as an extra out/in variable from the Vertex to the Fragment Shader
 ```

 What will happen?
-Well, our shaders will then "paint a line" with the coordinates of each texel of the edge in our 32-bit ingeger RGBA "coordinates colorbuffer".
+Well, our shaders will then "paint a line" with the coordinates of each texel of the edge in our 32-bit integer RGBA "coordinates color-buffer".
 Grab another coffee if you want, and review the rest of the mechanism in the article.
-It's fully compatible with this approach, and the result is that almost for free (just changing `gl.POINTS` to `gl.LINES`) it will snap to the visible eges instead of the visible vertices.
+It's fully compatible with this approach, and the result is that almost for free (just changing `gl.POINTS` to `gl.LINES`) it will snap to the visible edges instead of the visible vertices.
 Nice, isn't it?

 ## Thanks for reading!

 So many thanks and congratulations for arriving here.

 It's usually much easier to think in abstract terms and putting words and developing those ideas to the detail is really tedious many times, although also fun!
-Then it's really nice to write some words and share how those things are designed, it's part of the ganme.
+Then it's really nice to write some words and share how those things are designed, it's part of the game.

-The 1st implementation on this technique was done on xeokit-sdk by mysef during 1st half to 2023, and this is the related PR in case you're curious and want to dig further into its implementation details:
+The 1st implementation on this technique was done on xeokit-sdk by myself during 1st half to 2023, and this is the related PR in case you're curious and want to dig further into its implementation details:

 - https://github.com/xeokit/xeokit-sdk/pull/1062

 ## Greetings and kudos

-- To Tribia AS, the Oslo-based company where I work, which kindfully encouraged this effort.
+- To Tribia AS, the Oslo-based company where I work, which kindly encouraged this effort.
 There is always some business need with a technical solution, right? ;)

 - To Lindsay Kay, the creator of xeokit-sdk, where I ideated and implemented this technique for the 1st time.
 It's always a delight to tamper and experiment on top of xeokit-sdk.
 And it's been my primary playground for graphics programming and research since I retook computer graphics after a some-years pause... time flies!

-- without doubut, the fantastic web [WebGL2 fundamentals website](https://webgl2fundamentals.org/).
+- without doubt, the fantastic web [WebGL2 fundamentals website](https://webgl2fundamentals.org/).
 That's certainly a compendium and reference guide on how to make a good use of WebGLv2.
 Don't expect applications of WebGLv2 in that website, but more like really good technical documentation and tutorials on how to properly use it.

 ## License